oamg/leapp/docs/source/el7toel8/envars.md

 case they are changed.
 However, in some cases it's not wanted and it leads in malfunction network configuration (e.g. in case the bonding is configured on the system).
 It's expected that NICs have to be handled manually if needed.

+## LEAPP_DATABASE_FORCE_SYNC_ON

+If set to 1, Leapp will explicitly enable synchronization on the SQLite database.
+Enabling the synchronization has negative impact on the performance (sometimes very negative).
+However, it is more reliable in case of extreme situations (e.g. lost power).
+Note the synchronization is nowadays switched off by default only during the phases executed before the reboot of the system to the upgrade environment, which we consider safe.
+As a result, we do not expect that someone would want to use this option now.

+## LEAPP_NO_INSIGHTS_REGISTER

+If set to 1, Leapp does not register the system into Red Hat Insights automatically.
+It's equivalent to the `--no-insights-register` leapp option.

+## LEAPP_NO_RHSM_FACTS
+If set to 1, Leapp does not store migration information using Red Hat Subscription Manager.
+It's equivalent to the `--no-rhsm-facts` leapp option.

+## LEAPP_NOGPGCHECK
+Set to 1 to disable RPM GPG checks (same as yum/dnf --nogpgckeck option).
+It's equivalent to the `--nogpgcheck` leapp option.

+## LEAPP_TARGET_ISO
+Set the path to the target OS ISO image that should be used for the IPU.
+It's equivalent to the `--iso` leapp option.

 ## LEAPP_UNSUPPORTED